 Depending on the software one can use these environment variables to set related makefile variables or cmake defines, or just use them for guidelines on what to use in makefiles etc.

-How to use them exactly depends on the softwares build system.
+Exactly how to use them depends on the softwares build system.